Lingulata

 The Lingulata have tongue-shaped shells (hence the name Lingulata, from the Latin word for "tongue") with a long fleshy stalk, or pedicle, with which the animal burrows into sandy or muddy sediments.
 They inhabit vertical burrows in these soft sediments with the anterior end facing up and slightly exposed at the sediment surface.
 The cilia of the lophophore generate a feeding and respiratory current through the lophophore and mantle cavity.
 The gut is complete and J-shaped.

 Lingulata shells are composed of a combination of calcium phosphate, protein and chitin.
 This is unlike most other shelled marine animals, whose shells are made of calcium carbonate.
 The Lingulata are inarticulate brachiopods, so named for the simplicity of their hinge mechanism.
 This mechanism lacks teeth and is held together only by a complex musculature.
 Both valves are roughly symmetrical.

-The genus Lingula (Bruguiere, 1797) is the oldest known animal genus that still contains extant species.
+The genus Lingula (Bruguiere, 1797) may be the oldest known animal genus that still contains extant species.
 It is primarily an Indo-Pacific genus that is harvested for human consumption in Japan and Australia.